Interim Dean & Professor of Law

 Email: [email protected]

-Alicia Kelly,Associate Dean for Faculty Development & Strategic Initiatives & Professor of Law at the Delaware Law School of Widener University, is an expert in Family Law, Property Law and Elder Law.
-Professor Kelly’s scholarship focuses on family relationships, economic behavior, inequality, and gender.
+Dean Kelly is an expert in Family Law, Property Law Wills & Trusts and Elder Law.
+Her scholarship focuses on family relationships, economic behavior, inequality, and gender.
 Her work addresses laws and policies concerning economic relations laws for married and unmarried couples, as well as for inter-generational family relationships, including the elder care system.

-Currently, Professor Kelly serves as co-director of the Family Health Law & Policy Institute at Widener Law Delaware that is dedicated to public education and service, and to reforming laws and policies that concern families and their health.
-She serves on the steering committee for Delaware ERA Now, a non-profit organization dedicated to advancing women’s status through education and anti-discrimination advocacy.
-Additionally, Professor Kelly is the co-director of Wills for Heroes DE, a volunteer organization that trains legal professionals and provides free estate planning documents for police, firemen and other first responders in the state of Delaware.
-She continues to serve on the executive board of Association of American Law Schools Section on Family & Juvenile Law, following a term as section Chair in 2010-2011.
-Professor Kelly is also member of the Executive Committee for the Section on Women and Legal Education, a Collaborative Research Network for Law & Aging as well as a CRN for Feminist Legal Theory.
+Dean Kelly serves as co-director of the Family Health Law & Policy Institute at Delaware Law that is dedicated to public education and service, and to reforming laws and policies that concern families and their health.
+She has served on the steering committee for Delaware ERA Now, a non-profit organization dedicated to advancing women’s status through education and anti-discrimination advocacy.
+Additionally, Dean Kelly is the co-director of Wills for Heroes DE, a volunteer organization that trains legal professionals and provides free estate planning documents for police, firemen and other first responders in the state of Delaware.
+Dean Kelly is also a part of the Delaware Family Court Enhancement Project team, working to improve the legal system to better serve survivors of domestic violence and their children.

 A legal education is transformative.
 It is so exciting and a real privilege to be a part of that—to teach and work with our talented, dedicated and engaged students as they develop into legal professionals.
 I am inspired by the opportunity to help others see and harness the power of law and lawyering skills and to use that to improve and advance their own lives and the lives of the people and communities we serve.

-Forget about those bad lawyer jokes.
-Sure, the jokes can be a bit funny—but the content of them is just wrong.
 Lawyers are dedicated to and skilled at a number of things: lifelong learning, careful analysis, planning and problem solving—to name just a few.
-The core of what lawyer’s do is to serve and assist others and to work to improve the legal system and our communities.
+The core of what lawyers do is to serve and assist others and to work to improve the legal system and our communities.
 Consider the lawyer whose job it is to help families navigate an important life transition such as care for an aging relative, death or divorce, or a child welfare concern.
-There are many other examples: a lawyer assisting in management and planning for a business; or a public defender assisting someone accused of a crime, or a non-profit attorney working to protect the environment.
-Lawyers matter because we help others and have knowledge and a skill set that are valuable tools for these goals.
-Let’s find some better jokes that tell the real story of lawyers!
+There are many other examples: a lawyer assisting in management and planning for a business, a public defender assisting someone accused of a crime, or a non-profit attorney working to protect the environment.
+Lawyers matter because we help others and contribute to our system of justice, with knowledge and a skill set that are valuable tools for achieving these goals.